jeonghanlee/Alarm-env/docs/Phoebus.md

 ## A typical example to build and run the Phoebus

 The following rules work in most Linux distribution and MacOS Big Sur (x86_64).
-In addtion, there is an additional rule for the Mac below.
-Note that for Window, please see the below.
+In addtion, there are three additional rules for the MacOS.
+One is shown in the later in this document, and others are shown in [docs/PhoebusOnAppleM1.md](https://github.com/jeonghanlee/phoebus-env/blob/master/docs/PhoebusOnAppleM1.md).
+For Windows, please see the below instruction.

 ```bash
 make init